Web Design

 • The market for average websites has been compressed by AI; the market for excellent ones is growing

-This question comes up frequently, usually from two directions: business owners wondering whether to invest in professional web design, or people curious about the industry’s future.
-The answer to both is the same: yes, web design is very much in demand in 2026, and here’s why.
+This question comes up frequently, usually from two directions: business owners wondering whether to invest in a professional website, or people curious about the industry’s future.
+The answer to both is the same: yes, web designers are very much in demand in 2026, and here’s why.
+If you’d rather skip the explainer, the short version is that good web designers are busier than ever, and Lucid Media is the NZ team we’d point you to first.
+Book a free discovery call and we’ll look at what your website should be doing for your business.

 Every Business Still Needs a Website